South Dakota’s grisly predator bounty program has already claimed 15,000 animal lives this spring, and counting

 New York State is standing tall for giraffes.
 The state’s lawmakers recently passed a bill that would designate giraffes as a vulnerable species and ban trafficking in their body parts, thus leading the way toward saving this beleaguered species that is fast heading toward extinction. . . .

-By Kitty Block and Sara Amundson The U.S. Fish and Wildlife Service announced today that it will issue a proposed rule to strip Endangered Species Act protections for gray wolves in all of the lower 48 states ends soon, and it is . . .
+By Kitty Block and Sara Amundson Time is running out for America’s gray wolves.
+The opportunity to weigh in on a proposed federal rule that would prematurely strip Endangered Species Act protections for the wolves in the lower 48 states ends soon, and it is . . .